iantherrera/Portfolio/README.md

 - Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction
   - Utilized click and key events to create multiple interactions for hamburger menu and lightbox, both in the gallery and on the modal

-NOTE: As proof of concept and an opportunity to exercise my skills, I generated a majority of the document elements with Javascript.
+NOTE: Despite the risk of breaking site functionality when lacking browser Javascript support, as proof of concept and an opportunity to exercise my skills, I generated a majority of the document elements with Javascript.
 I relied on vanilla javascript to focus on attaining maximum proficiency with core language.
 I also experimented with reaching similar results for similar problems with different solutions and methodology.